 I’d like to first start off and say that Selma’s RSM had the best Pliny the Younger roll out.
 They chose to invite all of their regulars via facebook, create a list, and open it to the public after that.
 As it was tapped, I merely waved my wrist-band at the bartender and received my pour.
 No waiting, no lines, no raffle.
 Rewarding regulars was smart!

 8oz was poured into a standard white wine glass at optimal temperature.
 The insane amount of hops on the nose is euphoric and hypnotic.
-I found myself sniffing and sniffing, goosebumps on my arms, boner gently creeping down my leg like a tree snake going in for the kill.
+I found myself sniffing and sniffing, goosebumps on my arms, my excitement: like a tree snake going in for the kill.
 I picked up on mainly citrus, pine, and floral notes with a hint of malty sweetness.

 My first taste: total disbelief how long the hops last.
 One sip lingers at least ten full Mississippi seconds before leaving quietly.
 Calling Pliny the Younger a Triple India Pale Ale almost doesn’t do it justice.
 Younger is a sparkling hop wine!
 Swirling around the glass, the sticky resinous hops create some nice lingering legs.
 The head quickly dissipates into a light snow-like dusting.
 Zero lace is to be expected with this oily hop load.
 The mouthfeel is very vinous and the 11% ABV is hidden very well with only a slight tinge of burn, similar to wine.
 The carbonation was adequate, cleansing without stinging.